chisumo2016/company-crm/Docker.md

     - App run in same environment
     - Standard for software deployment
     - Docker is blue print for container
+    - Runs natively on Linux, Mac, Windows, and other platforms
+    - Relies on Image and container

 ## BENEFITS
     - Run  container in seconds instead of minutes